tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/brownfield.md

     }
 ```

-## Enable MSP on a VMSS
+## Enable MSP on a Virtual Machine Scale Sets

-Applying the same steps to the VMSS model will apply MSP to every VM in the Scale Set.
+Steps above also apply to the Virtual Machine Scale Sets model.